mia-platform/documentation/docs/runtime_suite/mongo2kafka.md

  * **When you want to scale at MongoDB side**: MongoChangeStream is not partitioned/sharded and, so, it does not scale at MongoDB side.
  > To solve this issue, two solutions are possible:
- >  * You can deploy multiple MongoStream2Kafka instances by setting a query to the MongoChangeStream.
+ <br> >  * You can deploy multiple MongoStream2Kafka instances by setting a query to the MongoChangeStream.
 In this way you are partitioning the event, but your application does not scale up if a spike of traffic occurs.
-Moreover ,the partition key has to be a good one: a spike cannot follow your key since one partition is used more than other. <br>
+Moreover ,the partition key has to be a good one: a spike cannot follow your key since one partition is used more than other.

- >  * You can shard your cluster.
+ <br> >  * You can shard your cluster.
 But be aware from sharding your cluster, you cannot revert this choice!

 In the situations in which MongoStream2Kafka is not the most suitable component to be used, you can ask to our specialists for architectural advices about other solutions.